The structural method for Ordinary Differential Equations: General design of the structural method

 \subsection{Structural Equations}

-Given $K$ the maximum derivative order, we provide a set of $K$ Physical Equations, from $\PE{1}$ up to $\PE{K}$, involving the derivatives $\phi^{(k)}_n$, $k\bint{0,K}$ at any time $t_n$.
-Assuming that we know all the values at the time $t_n$, we want to determine the solutions and its derivatives within a block of size $R$ of time step (labelled $R$-Block), that is, we want to compute the $(K+1)\times R$ matrix containing the values of the solution and its derivatives at each time point within this block, that is
+Given $K$ as the maximum derivative order, we construct $K$ physical equations, denoted $\PE{1}$ through $\PE{K}$.
+Each equation involves the numerical values $\phi^{(k)}_n$, $k\bint{0,K}$, at each time $t_n$.
+Once these values at $t_n$ are available, the next task is to compute the solution and its derivatives over a group of $R$ consecutive time steps, called a block.
+This means assembling a $(K+1)\times R$ matrix containing the values of the solution and its derivatives at each time point within this block, that is